rozza/mongo-java-driver/docs/reference/content/driver-async/tutorials/client-side-encryption.md

 `libmongocrypt` requires the `mongocryptd` daemon / process to be running.
 A specific daemon / process uri can be configured in the
 `AutoEncryptionSettings` class by setting `mongocryptdURI` in the `extraOptions`.

-More information about libmongocrypt will soon be available from the official documentation.
+More information about mongocryptd will soon be available from the official documentation.

 ### Examples